SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 /dev/mmcblk0p2        532480 11018240 10485761    5G 83 Linux
 /dev/mmcblk0p3      11018251 12042249  1023999  500M 83 Linux
 ```
 The last sector of the second partition is 11018240.
-Before creating an image of the customized operating system, we
+Before creating an image of the customized
-edit the cmdline.txt to boot on the first partition.
+operating system, we edit the cmdline.txt to boot on the first partition.
 ```
 vim /boot/cmdline.txt
 dd if=/dev/mmcblk0 of=user_env_2021_07_09.img bs=512 count=$((11018240 + 5))
 tar -czf user_env_2021_07_09.img.tar.gz user_env_2021_07_09.img
 ```
-Now, you can contact the administrator of your PiSeduce infrastrucuture in order to add your image to the resource
+Now, we need the administrator rights to configure the PiSeduce resource manager in order to make our
-manager.
+new image available to all users.